cungquang/LED-Ligth-Detector/README.md

   - The simulator allows communication with client devices via UDP messaging.
   - Clients can retrieve information such as the number of dips detected, historical sampling data, and the sampling batch size from the previous second.

-This multi-threading application is designed to manage various tasks related to light detection and display on the BeagleBone platform.
-It consists of several major threads:
+The Server is a multi-threaded application designed to efficiently handle various tasks associated with light detection and display on the BeagleBone platform.
+It comprises several major threads, each responsible for specific functionalities:

 - Shutdown Thread: Manages the orderly shutdown of the program once all other threads have completed their operations, and re-capture all resources.
 - UDP Server Thread: Facilitates communication with clients, allowing them to retrieve data from the Light Dip Detector.